 The Minority Advising Program at East Georgia College is open to all minority students.
 It is the purpose of the program to aid students in their efforts to achieve success in college.
 The program is directed by the Vice President for Academic Affairs.
-Students interested should contact the counselor or Vice President for Academic Affairs.
+Students interested should contact the Vice President for Academic Affairs for additional information.